shrate-community/EmptyCoin/README.md

 # EmptyCoin
-An open-source project for a crypto currency founded fully by community.
+An open-source project for a crypto currency founded fully by community of KSH.